I tried out the ability to manage .env files with 1Password Environments

 By having 1Password virtually mount a .env file, the physical file does not exist, but applications can read it as a normal file.
 Access is automatically blocked when 1Password is locked, and cached values remain accessible even offline.

-I develop iOS apps personally outside of work and manage secrets with the following configuration.
+I develop iOS apps personally outside of work, and I manage secrets using the following configuration.

 Local Development Environment